 (c) Michelle G, Northern Tamarisk, 2017

-I first learned about the Mesoamerican culture in my teens in history classes, when we were studying the Spanish armada and the Conquistadors.
+I first learned about the Mesoamerican culture in my teens in history classes.
 I also saw a program on the Discovery Channel and was hooked.
 I watched as many programs as I could, later turning to books – cenotes in particular fascinate me.
 I based a GCSE drama assignment on the Aztecs – something about an argument between the Sun God Huitzilopotchtli and the Moon Goddess Mitztli – I got to play Mitztli, complete with a big silver crescent moon tied to my head.
 I even went to an exhibition on the Aztecs in London and based an A-level art project on the statues I saw there.
 Quetzalcoatl, Xipe Totec and Coatlicue were particularly memorable.
-When I started exploring spirituality and opening up to Spirit I dreamed of two temples, and after trawling the internet I found out they were the Mayan temples of Tikal and Palenque.
+When I started exploring spirituality and opening up to Spirit I dreamed of two temples, and found out they were the Mayan temples of Tikal and Palenque.
 A few years ago the Mayan Goddess Ixchel seemed to come in a lot; never saying anything, but coming in during certain times of pain and making it known She was there.
 She is said to have founded Palenque.